-- 3. Residence: The residence is a service which complements the educational experience offered by Faculté Saint-Jean.
-Students who ask for admission to the residence commit themselves to the active pursuit of the goals of the residence, namely, to live and study in a French environment.
+Residence: Résidence Saint-Jean is a service which complements the educational experience offered by Faculté Saint-Jean.
+Students who ask for admission to the residence commit themselves to the active pursuit of the goals of the residence, namely, to live in French in the various environments of Faculté Saint-Jean, to be committed to their studies and to display a spirit of community.
 The residence is on the Faculté campus and can accommodate approximately 100 students.
-More detailed information may be obtained at Service des Résidences, 214 Résidence Saint-Jean (780) 466-3824. - Students who are not interested in living in residence can find rooms in private homes or in apartments near the Faculté Saint-Jean campus. - 4.
-Mini-bus service: Faculté Saint-Jean is located at 8406-91 Street (about six kilometers east of the main University campus).
+More detailed information may be obtained at Service des Résidences, 214 Résidence Saint-Jean (780) 466-3824.

+Mini-bus service: Faculté Saint-Jean is located at 8406-91 Street (about six kilometers east of North Campus, the main University campus).
 This does not preclude the possibility of students following courses at Faculté Saint-Jean and in another Faculty of the University, since a mini-bus service is provided between courses.